aleksandromilenkov/CityInfoAPI/README.md

-#CityInfo API Made with ASP.NET Web API 6
+#CityInfo REST API Made with ASP.NET Web API 6
 In this API you can find 2 entities: City and PointOfInterest
 All Cities have their own PointOfInterest, so there is 1 to many relationship between them.
 I'm using Microsoft SQL Server for the database.